Graduate Mental Health Nurse Program (GMHNP)

 Graduates are recognised as a major source of our new staff recruitment each year.
 It is in our best interest to welcome graduates into our team and assist graduates to become confident and skilled nurses who are truly part of being 'First in Care, Research and Learning'.

-Graduate Mental Health Nurse Program information webinar
+Watch our recording of the Graduate Mental Health Nurse Program information webinar held in June 2020:

 Our Graduate Mental Health Nurse Program facilitates a safe and supportive transition to practice.
 The program also aims to provide you with an opportunity to consolidate and build upon your mental health knowledge, skills and confidence.